wkumari/draft-vandergaast-edns-client-subnet/README.md

    options received from their clients MUST fully implement the caching behaviour described in Section 6.3.

-   Compliant Intermediate Nameservers, including Recursive Resolvers, that receive an incoming query containing ECS with SOURCE PREFIX- LENGTH set to 0 (i.e. completely anonymized), MUST forward the query with SOURCE PREFIX-LENGTH set to 0 and MUST NOT replace it with an option with more accurate address information.
+   Compliant Intermediate Nameservers that receive an incoming query containing ECS with SOURCE PREFIX-LENGTH set to 0 (that is, completely anonymized), MUST forward the query with SOURCE PREFIX- LENGTH set to 0 and MUST NOT replace it with an option with more accurate address information.

    An Intermediate Nameserver MAY also forward ECS options with actual address information.
 This information MAY match the source IP